jasonjac2/OneMoreWiki/Reference-Commands.md

 Converts selected text to a QR code and inserts the QR image into a new paragraph following the selected text.
 QR codes provide a convenient way to share passwords, Web addresses, any other data (up to 2000 characters).

 ## Link References To This Page
 Creates bi-directional reference links between the current page and pages that reference this page by its title.
 All instances of the page title on referring pages are converted to hyperlinks back to this page and a _Linked References_ sections is appended to this page with links back to all referring pages.
+If the current page title has a date prefix of the form yyyy-mm-dd then that is ignored and the remainder of the title is used to search for back references.

 ## Map Linked Pages
 Generates a report showing all pages that contain links to other pages.
 This can be